JadinHeaston/sync-application/README.md

 ## List of Arguments (OUTDATED)
 (An asterisk indicates a required input)

 **NOTE**: *Paths should NOT end with a back slash ("\\") as quotation marks could be escaped.
-Usage of forward slashes ("/") is encouraged and what is used internally to avoid conflicts.*
+Usage of forward slashes ("/") is encouraged and what is used internally, when possible, to avoid conflicts.*
 ```
 --add-to-config <PATH_TO_CONFIG_FILE>
     This requires a fully functional set of arguments, as well as a --name <NAME> to identify the configuration.
+    This should also likely be used with the "--configuration-name" argument to avoid having gross numbered configurations.

 --check-content(s)

+--configuration-name <NAME>
+    This is only necessary when using the "--add-to-configuration" argument.
+    Provides a configuration ID that is used for using this configuration.
+    If a configuration name is not provided, then a number ID will be assigned one higher than the largest number ID found.

 * --directory-one <DIRECTORY_PATH>

 * --directory-two <DIRECTORY_PATH>

+-h
--h - Displays a short help message.
+    Displays a short help message.

+--help
---help - Displays extended help.
+    Displays extended help.

+--hide-console
---hide-console - Hides console.
+    Hides console.

+-l
--l - Bypasses Windows MAX_PATH limit of 260 characters.
+    Bypasses Windows MAX_PATH limit of 260 characters.
 It appends "\\?\", which requires utilizing backslashes for directory separators in the backend.
 (Thanks, Windows!)

 * --operation-mode <OPERATION_MODE> | Operation Mode is defined as a string.
 The available options being "echo", "sync" or "synchronize", and "cont" or "contribute".

+--no-recursive-one/two
---no-recursive <OPERATION_INTEGER> | Defines where a recursive process should not be used.
-Represented with an integer: 0 being no recursive on neither, 1 being not on directory-one, 2 being no on directory-two.
+    Defines where a recursive process should NOT be used.
+    Add either "one" or "two" at the end, to correspond with
+    You can either use "--no-recursive-one" or "--no-recursive-two".

+--no-warning
---no-warning | Disables warning that explains the operation and outlines what files are potentially at risk.
+    Disables warning that explains the operation and outlines what files are potentially at risk.
 This should probably only be used when automating the run process.

+--output-files
---output-files | Dumps all internal database vectors to .log files in the same directory as the application.
+    Dumps all internal database vectors to .log files in the same directory as the application.

+--output-verbose-debug <OUTPUT_LOCATION>
---output-verbose-debug <OUTPUT_LOCATION> | Outputs log as the program runs to assist with debugging.
+    Outputs log as the program runs to assist with debugging.
 If a log is present, new data is appended to prevent debugging data loss.

+--perform-sync-conflict-resolution <RESOLUTION_FILEPATH>
---perform-sync-conflict-resolution <RESOLUTION_FILEPATH> | When a sync operation encounters conflicts that it cannot resolve, a conflict file is created that shows the
+    When a sync operation encounters conflicts that it cannot resolve, a conflict file is created that shows the problem files and the reason it was created.
+    Right now, you have to manually fix these problems.
+Sorry!

 --use-config <PATH_TO_CONFIG_FILE>
-    If multiple configurations are within the same file, a --name <NAME> must be specified for the program to know which configuration to use.
+    If multiple configurations are within the same file, a --configuration-name <NAME> MUST be specified for the program to know which configuration to use.
 ```
 ## Sync Operations

 ### Contribute (Cont)
-Contribute will copy any new changes from directory one to directory two.
+* Contribute will copy any new changes from directory one to directory two.
-No deletions will NEVER occur within directory two.
+* No deletions will NEVER occur within directory two.
-Renaming a file on directory one will result in a new copy of the file within directory two.
+* Renaming a file on directory one will result in a new copy of the file within directory two.
-A modified file on directory one will cause the matching file on directory two to be overwritten.
+* A modified file on directory one will cause the matching file on directory two to be overwritten.

 ### Echo
-Echo will echo any changes made in directory one to directory two.
+* Echo will echo any changes made in directory one to directory two.
-Changes will only occur within directory two.
+* Changes will only occur within directory two.

 ### Synchronize (Sync)
-Synchronize will take the newest version from a directory and copy it to the other directory.
+* Synchronize will take the newest version from a directory and copy it to the other directory.
-This results in deletions and changes within BOTH directories.
+* This results in deletions and changes within BOTH directories.
-When a conflict is encountered that it cannot resolve the program will output a "conflicts file" that shows which provides a list of file pairs that need to be manually decided.
-The conflicts can be resolved by removing one of the two paths. **The path kept is assumed to be the newer file to keep.
-The other file will be overwritten.**
-Conflicts occur when the last modified times are identical, but the file size or hashes differ.
+* Conflicts occur when the last modified times are identical, but the file size or hashes differ.
 There is no way to know which version is the "new" one, and thus no safe changes can be made.
-Once conflicts have been resolve, you can utilize the "--perform-sync-conflict-resolution <RESOLUTION_FILEPATH>" argument to perform the changes.
-The "--directory-one <DIRECTORY_PATH>" and "--directory-two <DIRECTORY_PATH>" arguments are still required.
+* When a conflict occurs program will output a "conflict file" proivdes a list of file pairs that need to be manually fixed.

 ## Configuration File
 Multiple pre-made operations can be stored in a configuration file for easy access.
+The configuration file using the JSON standard.
+A configuration entry can be added by using the "--add-to-config" argument.
 # Software Shoutouts
 This appliation uses several incredible open-source pieces of software and code.
 I want to give thinks, and provide the reasources for other people to utilize their tools and show appreciation to them.
 Without these libraries, this would never have been made.